madeleinel/Cheat-Sheets/JavaScript.md

 #### Less than or Greater then
 < or > or >= or >=
 ```
 5 < 6                                     // will return True
 2 >= 4                                    // will return False
+"hi there".length > "hello there".length  // will return False  (string.length will count all characters, alphabetical and non-alphabetical)
 ```

 ### Booleans